Bookmark https://herdbook.org to get direct access to Herdbook Services.

 --handling registrations, transfers, THE, data entry, data lookup

-* Fall 2018 compliance reporting is now in effect.
+* Spring 2019 compliance reporting is now in effect.

 What does this mean?
 It means that each dam enrolled on your Fall 2018 THE inventory needs to either have a calf reported or a productivity code (reason why she did not calve).
 If the reporting requirement has not been met, your account is considered to be in non-compliance and you will not be able to process any registrations/transfers until the data has been turned in.
 Please click on this link for instructions.

 An EPD +/- one PC unit tells you a range within which the animal’s EPD will land 2 out of 3 times.
 Further, an EPD +/- two PC units tells you a range within which the animal’s true EPD will land 95% of the time.
 Even further, an EPD +/- three PC units tells you a range within which the animal’s EPD will land 99% of the time.

 For example, if a bull has a Calving Ease EPD of 12.0 and a PC of 3.0, the following is true.